SumoLogic/sumologic-documentation/docs/cloud-soar/cloud-soar-apis.md

 http[s]:///<cloudsoarhost>/incmansuite_ng/lib/gui/app.php#support_apidoc|api_documentation_v3
 ```

-The APIs listed at this location are internally-facing and are unique to the tenant.
-The documentation lists all the
-available endpoints and expected parameters.
-It provides a list of the required and accepted data schema to use for each
+The APIs listed at this location are internal-facing and unique to the tenant.
+The documentation lists all the available endpoints, expected parameters, and the required and accepted data schema to use for each exposed endpoint.
-of the exposed endpoints.

 ### Base path for API requests